conjure-cp/conjure/docs/tutorials/NurseRostering.rst

 This is a specification that is acceptable to Conjure and which captures the key constraints we wanted to include.

-Assuming that the third specification is in file ``model3.essence`` and the test instance in file ``test.param``, we can run Conjure:
+Assuming that the third specification is in file ``model3.essence`` and the test instance in file ``test.param``, we can run Conjure to solve the instance.

 .. code-block:: bash

    conjure solve -ac model3.essence test.param

+Without any specification, the default solver is Minion :cite:`ceschia2019second`, a constraint programming solver.
 After quite some time, this creates the following solution:

 .. code-block:: essence